M-GII/Scrimba/Learning/React/Chef-Claude/README.md

 # Chef Claude

-A React project that integrates with Anthropic’s Claude model to generate recipe suggestions from a list of ingredients.
+A  build-along React project that integrates with Anthropic’s Claude model to generate recipe suggestions from a list of ingredients.
 Users can input ingredients, and Chef Claude responds with a recipe idea in markdown format.

 ## Note
 This project does **not** have a live deployment yet.
 A backend is required to securely handle the API key for Anthropic’s SDK, and currently the API key is exposed when running in the browser.